OscarLpezAlvrez/RESIM/Documentation.md

     alt="voronoi"
     >
   <figcaption>
+    Figure 1.
 Voronoi polygons of the area of influence of the study.
 Green area is the distribution range zone delimited by Caudullo et al. (2017).
   </figcaption>
 </figure>